fontconfig on 160 DPI

 Actual effect

-usually reads it’s configuration at program
+Given that fontconfig usually reads its configuration at program

-startup I was able run the same alacritty
+startup I was able run the same alacritty application side by side

-before and after the fontconfig
+before and after the fontconfig change.

 Both lines feel almost the same.
 Can you spot the difference?
-The difference is even more visible when we zoom in a bit.
+The

-As original PR #194594 did not contain too many details I was not sure if my system was misconfigured or the change had a bug and unintentionally degraded my fonts.
+did not contain too many details I was not sure if my system was

 { ... }: